Persimmon and housebuilders set foundations for FTSE gains

 Housebuilders Barratt Development and Taylor Wimpey also rose on the more optimistic tone struck by Persimmon over the state of demand for houses.

-Another top gainer was supermarket chain Tesco, up 3.8 percent after forecast-beating sales figures from wholesaler Booker, which has been under scrutiny from investors since Tesco announced its plan to acquire it.
+Also a top gainer was supermarket chain Tesco, up 3 percent after forecast-beating sales figures from wholesaler Booker, which has been under scrutiny from investors since Tesco announced its plan to acquire it.

-Gains in Tesco helped the consumer staples sector provide the biggest sectoral boost to the FTSE, adding 9.4 points to the index, while energy stocks weighed as oil prices retreated.
+Miners Glencore and BHP Billiton climbed as basic resource stocks across Europe made robust gains.

-Drugmaker GlaxoSmithKline inched 0.2 percent lower after Citigroup cut its rating on the stock to 'neutral' from 'buy, citing slowing HIV market growth.
+Drugmaker GlaxoSmithKline suffered the worst of the handful of fallers, down 1.4 percent after Citigroup cut its rating on the stock to 'neutral' from 'buy, citing slowing HIV market growth.

-The broker said risks of a repeal of the U.S. Affordable Care Act could negatively affect volumes and/or price in the HIV treatment market.
+The broker said risk of the repeal of the U.S. Affordable Care Act could negatively affect volumes and/or price in the HIV treatment market.

-South Africa-exposed stocks Old Mutual and Investec were a weak spot, down 1.7 and 1 percent respectively, as the rand fell after the South African ruling party proposed at a policy conference to nationalise the central bank and expropriate land without compensation.

-But top faller was Worldpay, which fell 8.8 percent after U.S. credit card processor Vantiv agreed to buy the British payment company for 7.7 billion pounds.

-"Underlying trading has improved relative to the second half of 2016, with European growth outpacing that of the UK, and good progress has been made on reducing leverage," said Jefferies analysts.
+"Underlying trading has improved relative to the second half of 2016, with European growth outpacing that of the UK, and good progress has been made on reducing leverage," said Jefferies analyts.

-Online grocer Ocado made more modest gains, up 0.6 percent, as investors seemed to shrug off its first half results, in which it said it expected a recently clinched international deal would be "the first of many".
+Online grocer Ocado made more modest gains, up 0.3 percent as investors seemed to shrug off its first half results, in which it said it expected a recently clinched international deal would be "the first of many".

 Ocado shares rose sharply in the aftermath of the Amazon-Whole Foods merger deal amid speculation the company could be the object of a future partnership with the U.S. retail giant as it pushes into food distribution.
 The company said it had seen a pick-up in interest from U.S. players since the deal.
-(Reporting by Helen Reid and Danilo Masoni; Editing by Gareth Jones)
+(Reporting by Helen Reid; Editing by Toby Chopra)